prabhugayatri/MLSA-SIL-Blog-2022/Blog6.md

 *Image credits: https://learn.microsoft.com/en-us/power-bi/create-reports/media/service-dashboards/power-bi-dashboard2.png*

 ## What is tiles?
-ile is a single visualization on a dashboard.
+Tile is a single visualization on a dashboard.
 It's the rectangular box that holds an individual visual.
+Tile can also referred to the snapshot of the data pinned to the dashboard.
+One can create tiles from dashboard, report, excel etc.

 ![pbi-bblocks_04](https://user-images.githubusercontent.com/61981517/205454482-4e14e030-23f3-4efa-b819-4851faaadbf3.png)